blueskymobile/InstagramScraper/README.md

 1. Check the open issues or open a new issue to start a discussion around your feature idea or the bug you found
-2. Fork the repository, make your changes, and add yourself to [AUTHORS.md](AUTHORS.md)
+2. Fork the repository, make your changes
 3. Send a pull request

 License